peti12352/lego_viewer/README.md

 - A stable internet connection is required for full functionality (see Online Requirement).
 - This project is designed for modern web browsers with good WebGL support.
-- Tailwind CSS styles are compiled and optimized; ensure you run the build command (`npm run build:css`) after making style changes or modifying HTML/JS class usage.
+- When developing locally, ensure you run the build command (`npm run build:css`) after making style changes or modifying HTML/JS class usage to see those changes reflected in the browser.